In most cases, the way to resolve your problem when things go wrong will be to ask the supplier of the service for financial compensation.

-If the holiday was a package holiday, anyone who went on the holiday can make a complaint - it does not have to be the person who made the booking.
+If the holiday was a package holiday, anyone who went on the holiday can make a complaint - it doesn't have to be the person who made the booking.

-If your holiday was not a package holiday, usually only the person who booked the holiday can complain.
-If you did not book the holiday yourself, you should ask the person who made the booking to make the complaint.
+Otherwise, usually only the person who booked the holiday can complain.
+If you didn't book the holiday yourself, you should ask the person who made the booking to make the complaint or give you written authority to make the complaint.

 You should complain to:

 - The tour operator if the holiday was a package holiday;